nodeca/js-yaml/README.md

 can help to improve browser compatibility and AMD support - rise pull request.

 **Support of oldIEs** and some other prehistoric browsers is possible using [es5-shims](https://github.com/kriskowal/es5-shim).
-Just include shims before jsyaml to use it with outdated browsers.
+Just include shims (and shams) before jsyaml to use it with outdated browsers.

 ## API